COMBSS: Best Subset Selection via Continuous Optimization: Introduction

 \section{Introduction}

-\phantom{jrss}Recent rapid developments in information technology have enabled the collection of high-dimensional complex data, including in engineering, economics, finance, biology, and health sciences \cite{FanLi2006}.
-High-dimensional means that the number of features is large and often far higher than the number of collected data samples.
-In many of these applications, it is desirable to find a small best subset of predictors so that the resulting model has desirable prediction accuracy \cite{FanLv2010, Miller2002}.
-In this article, we recast the challenge of best subset selection in linear regression as a continuous optimization problem.
-We show that this reframing has enormous potential and substantially advances research into larger dimensional and exhaustive feature selection in regression, making available technology that can reliably select significant variables when $p$ is well in excess of 1000s.
+Recent developments in information technology have enabled the collection of high-dimensional complex data in engineering, economics, finance, biology, health sciences and other fields \citep{FanLi2006}.
+In high-dimensional data, the number of features is large and often far higher than the number of collected data samples.
+In many applications, it is desirable to find a parsimonious best subset of predictors so that the resulting model has desirable prediction accuracy \citep{MullerWelsh2010,FanLv2010, Miller2002}.
+This article is recasting the challenge of best subset selection in linear regression as a novel continuous optimization problem.
+We show that this reframing has enormous potential and substantially advances research into larger dimensional and exhaustive feature selection in regression, making available technology that can reliably and exhaustively select variables when the total number of variables is well in excess of thousands.

+Here, we aim to develop a method that performs best subset selection and an approach that is faster than existing exhaustive methods while having comparable accuracy, or, that is more accurate than other methods of comparable computational speed.